 \section{Halo bias estimate}

-To estimate the effective linear bias values of the halos in our mock catalogs, we compute the real-space two-point auto-correlation function in each of the 100 mocks using the Landy–Szalay estimator \citep{landy_szalay}, as implemented in the publicly available package {\fontfamily{cmtt}\selectfont MeasCorr} \citep{farina_2024, guidi_2023}.
-We then compare these measurements with the BAO 2PCF model of \citet{ross_2017}, using the mock-based covariance matrix, and infer the best-fit linear bias value using the {\tt BAOFitter}\footnote{\url{https://gitlab.com/esarpa1/BAOFit}} package.
+To estimate the effective linear bias values of the halos in our mock catalogs, we computed the real-space two-point auto-correlation function in each of the 100 mocks using the Landy–Szalay estimator \citep{landy_szalay}, as implemented in the publicly available package {\fontfamily{cmtt}\selectfont MeasCorr} \citep{farina_2024, guidi_2023}.
+We then compared these measurements with the BAO 2PCF model of \citet{ross_2017}, using the mock-based covariance matrix, and inferred the best-fit linear bias value using the {\tt BAOFitter}\footnote{\url{https://gitlab.com/esarpa1/BAOFit}} package.

 The cosmological parameters are fixed to those of the mock catalogs, leaving only two free parameters in the {\tt BAOFitter} routine: the linear bias $b$, and the damping parameter $\Sigma$, which accounts for the suppression of the BAO peak due to nonlinear effects that may also influence the bias measurement.
 The best-fit value of $b$ is obtained by minimizing the $\chi^2$ difference between the measurements and the model over the range $r=[50,150] \, h^{-1}\text{Mpc}$, yielding $b=1.87 \pm 0.03$.\\